 LIB 401 - Visionary Thinkers in the American Mosaic.
 A variable topics course that focuses on the life and work of a significant contributor to the American mosaic and thereby the United States' vision of diversity

-All liberal studies majors are required to select a body of at least three elective courses (9 credits total) that serve to contextualize their emphasis.
-19-month leadership program students will typically enter the cohort with this requirement filled through previously earned coursework.
+All Liberal Studies majors are required to select a body of at least three elective courses (9cr) that serve to contextual their emphasis.
+Leadership Cohort students will typically enter the cohort with this requirement filled through previously earned coursework.

-The following courses allow you to apply the knowledge you've acquired throughout the 19-month leadership program.
+The following courses allow you to apply the knowledge you've aquired throughout the Leadership Cohort.

 LIB 490 - Internship.
 A supervised work experience through which students can relate liberal studies principles, academic work, and practice.
 Student, faculty, and advisors agree on the scope of the study, its components, and methods of evaluation.